Xangis/ModernMUD/area/README.md

 a base area, and that objects for spells that may or may not be implemented are required on every MUD, so hopefully we'll come up with something better at some point.

+Two sample areas are included:

+thri.are.xml - Thannik'Tzil, a hometown for the Thri-Kreen race.

+vkobolds.are.xml - A Kobold town.

+They are included in the Area.list file.
+To remove them, delete the lines from the Area.list file.